dcarpent74/hello-world/README.md

 The life of a multi-potentialite (see http://puttylike.com) can get very busy at times, but can also be very rewarding.

-My multipod style is massively simultanious and I seldom get bored with a interest, they simply take a back seat to those with higher priorities.
+My multipod style is massively simultaneous and I seldom get bored with a interest, they simply take a back seat to those with higher priorities.

 My current stack of tech-learning objectives are as follows: